LudwigHedlin/sudokusolver/readme.txt

-A simple sudoku puzzle game with solver.
+A simple sudoku puzzle game with backtracking solver.

 current implementation is only the board and editing functionality